 The purpose of this course is to examine the duties and responsibilities of casino personnel and the management structure existing at various casinos.

-BUS 1062 2 credits Casino Security Practices
+Casino Security Practices

 This course offers a student training in the fundamentals of a casino security officer's duties and responsibilities.